djalbat/murmuration/README.md

 If used with care, this migration functionality is wholly effective in the aforementioned use case of a single database instance allied with one or possibly many application instances.

-## Custom migrations
+### Custom migrations

 As well as migrations based on SQL files it is possible to add custom migrations.
-These are flagged by custom text files that sit next to the SQL files in the same directory.
+These are identified by custom text files that sit next to the SQL files in the migrations directory.
 They must have the following format:

 ```
 12-CUSTOM.txt
 ```

-That is, the file name should start with a contiguous version number followed by a hyphen, just like the normal migration SQL files, but end with `CUSTOM` and have a `.txt` extension.
+That is, the file name must start with a contiguous version number followed by a hyphen, but end with `CUSTOM` and have a `.txt` extension.
 Any other format will be ignored and will also lead to all further migrations being ignored.
 The contents of these files can be left empty or can contain information pertinent to the custom migration.

 To create a custom migration, extend the CustomMigration class and fill out the `apply()` method as needed.
 This example requires the CustomMigration class from the Murmuration-PostGreSQL package but the same holds for the Murmuration-MariaDB package: